decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                  operation.
 - PK (REQUIRED), an octet string of the form outputted by the SkToPk operation provided the above SK as input.
-- header (OPTIONAL), an octet string containing context and application specific information.
+- header (OPTIONAL), an octet string containing protected associated data such as context and application specific information.
 If not supplied, it defaults to an empty string.
 - messages (OPTIONAL), a vector of scalars.
 If not supplied, it defaults